EndPointCorp/end-point-blog/2021/09/deploying-dotnet-5-app-iis.md

 ### Our .NET project

-We won’t review the steps needed to set up a new .NET 5 project, since we are focusing on publishing what we already have developed.
-But to understand how our application will integrate with IIS and the framework, it’s important to note some fundamental changes any .NET 5 project has in comparison with a .NET Framework one.
+We won’t review the steps needed to set up a new .NET 5 project, since this time we are only focusing on publishing what we already have developed.
+But to understand how our application will integrate with IIS and the framework, it’s important to note a fundamental change any .NET 5 project has in comparison with a .NET Framework one:

-Since .NET 5 is .NET Core in its foundation, our project output will actually be a console application that is executed by the `dotnet` process.
+Since .NET 5 is .NET Core in its foundation, our project output will actually be a console application.
 If we create a new .NET Core project, no matter which version we are using, we will find a `Program.cs` file in the root with an application entry point in it, that will look somewhat similar to the one below:

 ![A common .NET Core app entry point](/2021/09/deploying-dotnet-5-app-iis/dotnet-core-entry-point.jpg)

-The [`WebHost`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-5.0) object will be the one processing requests to the app, as well as setting configurations like the content root, accessing environment variables, and logging.
+> The [`WebHost`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-5.0) object will be the one processing requests to the app, as well as setting configurations like the content root, accessing environment variables, and logging.

+This application needs to be executed by the `dotnet` process, which comes with any .NET 5 runtime.

-### Installing the runtime
+### Installing a .NET 5 runtime

 The first step we need to do in our destination server, is to prepare the environment to run .NET 5 apps by installing the [.NET 5 Hosting Bundle](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-5.0.9-windows-hosting-bundle-installer), a 65 Mb setup file which has all the basic stuff needed ro tun .NET 5 on Windows.
 Since .NET can also run in Linux/macOS, on the [official downloads page](https://dotnet.microsoft.com/download/dotnet/5.0)) we can find installer/binaries for these operative systems as well.

 ![Installing the hosting bundle](/2021/09/deploying-dotnet-5-app-iis/dotnet-hosting-bundle-screenshot.jpg)

-Once the installation finishes, we will need to restart IIS by typing `iisreset` on an elevated command prompt.
+> Once the installation finishes, we will need to restart IIS by typing `iisreset` on an elevated command prompt.

 ### Creating the application pool